deepanshs/mrsimulator/docs/configuring_simulator.rst

 -------------------

 Integration density controls the number of orientational points sampled over the given volume.
-The NMR resonance frequency is evaluated at these orientations.
-The total number of orientations, :math:`\Theta_\text{count}` is given as
+The resulting spectrum is an integration of the NMR resonance frequency evaluated at these orientations.
+The total number of orientations, :math:`\Theta_\text{count}`, is given as

 .. math::
     \Theta_\text{count} = M (n + 1)(n + 2)/2

 where :math:`M` is the number of octants and :math:`n` is value of this attribute.
 The number of octants is deciphered form the value of the `integration_volume` attribute.
-The default value, ``70``, produces 2556 orientations at which the NMR frequency contribution is evaluated.
+The default value of this attribute, 70, produces 2556 orientations at which the NMR frequency contribution is evaluated.
 The user may increase or decrease the value of this attribute as required by the problem.